nkroberts01/startup/README.md

 # startup
 # CS 260
-# Web programming startup project repository
+# Web programming startup project repo

 I was able to learn the basics of Git including when to commit, pull, and push